VinitKumar01/2025-Daily-Code-Logs/README.md

 6-10-2025 || Learnt about javascript performance and reading devtools charts for optimizations.

 7-10-2025 || Learnt more about v8 garbage collections and javascript async hook performance problems.

+8-10-2025 || Learnt and implemented performance optimizations in a test-project by using arrays instead of sets and converting async code to sync.